-- The Zone 4-5 August (early fall) fishery is modeled to begin the week of August 8 and continue into the week of August 29, with fishing periods occurring two days per week on Monday and Wednesday nights. - Late-fall Chinook-directed commercial periods in Zones 4-5 are planned to begin in the latter half of September with one fishing period per week.
-Periods would likely be 10-hours (8 PM-6 AM) with an 8-inch minimum mesh restriction. - Late-fall commercial fishing periods in Zones 1-3 targeting hatchery Coho using 3.75-inch tangle nets are expected to begin at the end of September and continue throughout October with three fishing periods per week. - Considering the modeled season structure for the 2021 fall commercial season and input from the Columbia River Commercial Advisory Group and subsequent industry communication, staff has developed the following fishery recommendation:
+- The Zone 4-5 August (early fall) fishery is modeled to begin the week of August 7 and continue into the week of August 28, with fishing periods occurring one to two nights per week (Monday and Wednesday nights) during the first three weeks, and three nights during the final week (Sunday, Tuesday, and Thursday nights). - Late-fall Chinook-directed commercial periods in Zones 4-5 are planned to begin in the latter half of September with an expectation of up to three nightly periods.
+Periods would likely be 10-hours (8 PM-6 AM) with an 8-inch minimum mesh restriction. - Late-fall commercial fishing periods in Zones 1-3 targeting hatchery Coho using 3.75-inch

+- tangle nets are expected to begin in the last week of September and continue throughout October with five daytime fishing periods per week. - Considering the modeled season structure for the 2022 fall commercial season and input from the Columbia River Commercial Advisory Group and subsequent industry communication, staff has developed the following fishery recommendation:

-Joint Staff Recommendation: 2021 Non-Treaty Mainstem Commercial Early Fall Fishery Season: Eight 9-hour fishing periods during August 9-September 2.
-Week 33 (2 periods) 9 PM Monday August 9 to 6 AM Tuesday August 10 9 PM Wednesday August 11 to 6 AM Thursday August 12 Week 34 (2 periods) 9 PM Monday August 16 to 6 AM Tuesday August 17 9 PM Wednesday August 18 to 6 AM Thursday August 19 Week 35 (2 periods) 9 PM Monday August 23 to 6 AM Tuesday August 24 9 PM Wednesday August 25 to 6 AM Thursday August 26 Week 36 (2 periods) 9 PM Monday August 30 to 6 AM Tuesday August 319 PM Wednesday September 1 to 6 AM Thursday September 2 projected from the Warrior Rock Lighthouse on the Oregon shore easterly through the green navigation Buoy #1 and continuing to the Washington shore.
+Joint Staff Recommendation: 2022 Non-Treaty Mainstem Commercial Early Fall Fishery Season: Eight 9-hour fishing periods during August 10-September 2.
+Week 33 (1 period) 9 PM Wednesday August 10 to 6 AM Thursday August 11 Week 34 (2 periods) 9 PM Monday August 15 to 6 AM Tuesday August 16 9 PM Wednesday August 17 to 6 AM Thursday August 18 Week 35 (2 periods) 9 PM Monday August 22 to 6 AM Tuesday August 23 9 PM Wednesday August 24 to 6 AM Thursday August 25 Week 36 (3 periods) 9 PM Sunday August 28 to 6 AM Monday August 29 9 PM Tuesday August 30 to 6 AM Wednesday August 31 9 PM Thursday September 1 to 6 AM Friday September 2 Area: Zones 4-5.
+The deadline at the lower end of Zone 4 is defined as a straight line projected from the Warrior Rock Lighthouse on the Oregon shore easterly throughthe green navigation Buoy #1 and continuing to the Washington shore.
+Sanctuaries: Washougal and Sandy rivers.
+Gear: Drift gillnets only.
+9-inch minimum mesh size restriction.
+Multiple net rule NOT in effect, which means nets not authorized for this fisherymay not be onboard.
+Lighted buoys required.
+Allowable Sales: Salmon (except Chum), shad, and white sturgeon.
+A maximum of four white sturgeon with a fork length of 44-50 inches may be possessed or sold by each participating vessel during each calendar week (Sunday through Saturday).
+This white sturgeon possession and sales limit applies to mainstem fisheries only.
+Additional Rules: 24-hour quick reporting required for Washington buyers, pursuant to WAC 220-352-315.
+Oregon buyers are required to electronically submit fish receiving tickets pursuant to OAR 635-006-0210.
+Electronic fish tickets must be submitted within 24 hours of closure of the fishing period, or within 24 hours of landing for fishing periods lasting longer than 24 hours.